Hashnode/starter-kit/CONTRIBUTING.md

 ## Setup From Source

-To set up a working **development environment**, just fork the project git repository and install the backend and frontend dependencies using the proper package manager and create run the docker-compose stack.
+To set up a working **development environment**, just fork the project git repository and install the necessary packages with the `pnpm install` command.

 > If you just want to get started with Headless Hashnode for day-to-day use and not as a contributor, you can refer to the [guide](https://hashnode.com/headless) or the [README](README.md) file.